 Day 3 Sept.
 8 Tavan Bogd National Park

-We will take a 5-hour drive (150 km) to Tavan Bogd National Park where we will meet racehorse trainer/breeder, Auez and his family, staying in nearby private gers.
+We will take a very early morning flight to Olgii.
+Then we will make the 5-hour drive (150 km) to Tavan Bogd National Park where we will meet racehorse trainer/breeder, Auez and his family, staying in nearby private gers.
 Overnight in ger, B,L,D

 Day 4–5 Sept.
 9–10 Horse riding and hiking, Hoton and Hurgan Lakes